unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 #### Food and Water

-Characters who don’t eat or drink suffer the effects of exhaustion (see appendix A).
-Exhaustion caused by lack of food or water can’t be removed until the character eats and drinks the full required amount.
+Characters who don't eat or drink suffer the effects of exhaustion (see appendix A).
+Exhaustion caused by lack of food or water can't be removed until the character eats and drinks the full required amount.

 ##### Food